defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 During step 2 of the layout process children must decide the size they need before communicating it to their parent.
 We call *sizing behaviors*[^1] the various possibilities with which a view can decide the size it needs.
 Note that views might have different sizing behaviors in the horizontal and vertical directions.
 Knowing which sizing behavior is adopted by a view and how it affects the layout process is crucial in understanding how SwiftUI assigns sizes and positions to views.

-Usually a view exhibits one of the following concrete oposite sizing behaviors:
+Usually a view exhibits one of the following concrete opposite sizing behaviors:

 - **Expanding** (exp): The view strives to match the size offered by its parent.
 - **Hugging** (hug): The view decides of the best size to fit its content without consulting the size offered by its parent.